Iqaluit Airport: Facilities

 Iqaluit International Airport Fire Department operates one crash tender for local fire suppression and has support from Iqaluit Fire Department when needed.

 Terminal

-The main terminal was constructed c.1986 and had become outdated as a result of increased traffic, limited post-security waiting area and subsiding taxiway, the Nunavut government planned an overhaul of the airport that was expected to cost $250–300 million.
+The main terminal was constructed c.1986 and had become outdated as a result of increased traffic, limited airside waiting area and subsiding taxiway, the Nunavut government planned an overhaul of the airport that was expected to cost $250–300 million.
 The project was a public–private partnership with the GN borrowing their half of the cost.
 Nunavut Airport Services will operate the airport for 30 years.
 Upgrades included: